bitsofinfo/stateful-process-command-proxy/README.md

 **The local user that the node process runs as should have virtually zero rights!
 Also be sure to properly configure a restricted UID/GID when instatiating a new instance of this.
 See security notes below.**

 ![Alt text](/diagram.png "Diagram1")

+### <a id="features"></a> Features

+* Works with any operating system that can run Node.js
+* Tested w/ Bash and Powershell, and should work with virtually any other shell or interactive spawnable process which can be communicated with over STDIN, STDOUT, STDERR streams.
+* Maintains a configurable pool of re-usable processes that are checked out/in when commands need to be executed
+* Command whitelisting and blacklisting
+* Definable list of "init" and "destroy" commands to be run as processes are created/destroyed
+* Definable configuration for "auto-invalidation" of active processes
+* Can be configured to maintain a "history" of commands run against each proxied process, useful for reporting or auditing purposes

 ### <a id="install"></a> Install & Tests